5 Easy Steps to Be More Productive (And Work Smarter Instead of Harder)

 Share your gravest mistakes that have decreased your productivity and how you overcame them!

-If you’re interested in the topic of productivity, we’ve listed 12 of our favorite business and productivity books to help you get stuff done more efficiently.
+If you’re interested in the topic of productivity, we’ve listed 12 of our favourite business and productivity books to help you get stuff done more efficiently.